suhwan-cheon/Postgis_test/README.md

 ```

 설명
-SRID : Spatial reference identifier
+SRID : Spatial reference identifier<br/>
-PATH/TO/SHAPEFILE : Full path to the shapefile (such as C:\MyData\roads\roads.shp)
+PATH/TO/SHAPEFILE : Full path to the shapefile (such as C:\MyData\roads\roads.shp)<br/>
-SCHEMA : Target schema where the new table will be created
+SCHEMA : Target schema where the new table will be created<br/>
-DBTABLE : New database table to be created (usually the same name as the source shapefile)
+DBTABLE : New database table to be created (usually the same name as the source shapefile)<br/>
-DATABASE : Target database where the table will be created
+DATABASE : Target database where the table will be created<br/>

 example
 ```